RobertGardner/teach-full-stack-project-template/README.md

    ```

 1. In a separate terminal, run `npm run db:import` to create your tables
-1. Use `pgAdmin` or `psql` to verify your tables were created successfully (see [LFZ Database Guide](https://lms.learningfuze.com/code-guides/Learning-Fuze/curriculum/Database_PostgreSQL-Commands) for tips).
+1. Use `pgAdmin` or `psql` to verify your tables were created successfully.
 Your database and tables should be listed; if not, stop here and reach out to an instructor for help
 1. At this point your database is setup and you are good to start using it.
 However there is no data in your database, which isn't necessarily a bad thing, but if you want some starting data in your database you need to add insert statements into the `database/data.sql` file.
 You can add whatever starting data you need/want.
 Here is an example:
    ```SQL
    insert into "todos" ("task", "isCompleted")